microsoftgraph/entra-powershell/GET-STARTED.md

 Get-EntraGroup -Filter "DisplayName eq 'My new group'" | fl
 ```

 This command returns the details of the newly created group.

 _Hint_: You can use the ObjectId (GUID) to search, update or delete group

 **Step 3: Update group properties**

 ```powershell
 Set-EntraGroup -ObjectId "c1720fcf-0281-4c74-89c9-2fbc54f9b8f9" -Description "This is my new updated group details"
 ```

 This command updates the group description.
 The `ObjectId` is the Group Id GUID.

 _Hint_: To confirm updated changes, run the `Get-EntraGroup` again.

 ```powershell
 Get-EntraGroup -Filter "DisplayName eq 'My new group'" | fl
 ```

 **Step 4: Add a user to the group**

 ```powershell
 Add-EntraGroupMember -ObjectId "c1720fcf-0281-4c74-89c9-2fbc54f9b8f9" -RefObjectId "3f19094c-65db-4556-ba96-2d29e41934b4"
 ```

 This command adds a user (with UserId `3f19094c-65db-4556-ba96-2d29e41934b4` - with parameter RefObjectId) to the group with ObjectId `c1720fcf-0281-4c74-89c9-2fbc54f9b8f9`.

-_Hint_: You can get the UserId from the [Entra portal](https://entra.microsoft.com/) or by running `Get-EntraUser` command.
+_Hint_: You can get the UserId from the [Microsoft Entra admin center](https://entra.microsoft.com/) or by running `Get-EntraUser` command.

 **Step 5: Adding the group owner**